‘Jersey Shore’ Star Deena Cortese Shares Sweet Pic Of Son CJ Listening To His Baby Brother’s Heartbeat

 “He’s so handsome!
 Congrats.
 And I can’t help but notice your collection of water bottles, my nightstand looks the same,” noted a second fan.

 “The look on your face says it all!
-How sweet,” exclaimed a third Instagram user who followed up their remark with a red heart emoji.
+How sweet,” exclaimed a third Instagram user, who followed up their remark with a red heart emoji.

 “It’s so amazing watching them love their younger siblings,” observed a fourth admirer.